With abundant energy, Iceland woos power-hungry data centers

 Its massive energy generating capacity thanks to hydro and geothermal power cannot be exported due to the island's remoteness so it produces five times more electricity than its 320,000-strong population needs and all of it is renewable.

-It is hoping its cool climate and cheap reliable power can entice data center operators, offering them dramatically lower costs and a recently passed tax incentive.
+It is hoping its cool climate and cheap reliable power can entice data centre operators, offering them dramatically lower costs and a recently passed tax incentive.

 Although the country has not yet attracted big Silicon Valley names, smaller data operations have already arrived.

-It has five data centers including one at a dismantled NATO base operated by Verne Global, whose top publicly named client is carmaker BMW, and the government is campaigning to attract more.
+It has five data centers including one at a dismantled NATO base operated by Verne Global, whose top publicly named client is carmaker BMW (BMWG.DE), and the government is campaigning to attract more.

-"When BMW said they paid 83 percent less for operating their data center on Iceland than in Germany, it (interest) really picked up," said Einar Hansen Tomasson, who works to woo data clients through a government-backed program, Invest in Iceland.
+"When BMW said they paid 83 percent less for operating their data centre on Iceland than in Germany, it (interest) really picked up," said Einar Hansen Tomasson, who works to woo data clients through a government-backed programme, Invest in Iceland.

 A study by consulting firm BroadGroup in 2013 showed the island is cheaper than Germany, Britain and the United States when looking at costs over a 10-year span.
 (For more data on Iceland's capacity, see)